mryassain/USGS-BISON-biomapr/README.md

 Aggregate layer with grid layer removed.

 # installing Biomapr
-In order to install `Biomapr.js` library you need to include this simple line into your header javascript file.
+In order to install `Biomapr.js` library you need to include this simple line into your header HTML file.

 `<script src="http://ec2-54-92-164-197.compute-1.amazonaws.com/biomapr_v1.js"></script>`